 Fun, thoughtful classes that incorporate flow, strength, balancing, pranayama, history and philosophy alongside mindful relaxation to decompress and re-energise!

-Pilates and reformer Pilates were created by Joseph Pilates, reformer Pilates focused on helping disabled and injured soldiers recover (often rendered immobile from combat in their hospital beds, this is how the reformer ‘bed’ or carriage was born).
+Reformer Pilates focused on helping disabled and injured soldiers recover who were often rendered immobile from combat in their hospital beds - this is how the reformer ‘bed’ or carriage was born.